frnmst/md-toc/docs/markdown_specification.rst

 - ``github``:

   Ordered list markers cannot exceed ``99999999`` according to the following.
-  If that is the case, a ``GithubOverflowOrderedListMarker`` exception is raised:
+  If that is the case then a ``GithubOverflowOrderedListMarker`` exception is raised:

   - https://github.github.com/gfm/#ordered-list-marker